crowdalert/terms/website_terms_of_use.md

 **THE SECTIONS BELOW TITLED "BINDING ARBITRATION" AND "CLASS ACTION WAIVER" CONTAIN A BINDING ARBITRATION AGREEMENT, AND CLASS ACTION WAIVER.
 THEY AFFECT YOUR LEGAL RIGHTS.
 PLEASE READ THEM.**

-Capitalized terms not defined in these Terms of Use shall have the meaning set forth in our Privacy Policy.
+Capitalized terms not defined in these Terms of Use shall have the meaning set forth in our [Privacy Policy](https://github.com/crowdalert/terms/blob/main/privacy_policy.md).

 **1. USE OF PERSONAL INFORMATION**

 Your use of the Website may involve the transmission to us of certain personal information.
-Our policies with respect to the collection and use of such personal information are governed according to our Privacy Policy (located at [insert link to privacy policy]),which is hereby incorporated by reference in its entirety.
+Our policies with respect to the collection and use of such personal information are governed according to our [Privacy Policy](https://github.com/crowdalert/terms/blob/main/privacy_policy.md),which is hereby incorporated by reference in its entirety.

 **2. INTELLECTUAL PROPERTY**